Pittsburgh Federal Drug Attorney

-It’s important that your criminal defense attorney be able to review and consider all aspects of the substance in question, not just the identification but the quantification of the alleged illegal substances as well.
+It’s important that your federal drug lawyer be able to review and consider all aspects of the substance in question, not just the identification but the quantification of the alleged illegal substances as well.

 Lab results are meaningless without the data to back it up.
 Can the government actually prove that the substance they are alleging is a drug, is, in fact, one due to its chemical composition?

-It is important for your defense team to establish the following:
+It is important for your federal drug lawyer to establish the following:

 - Did the lab follow protocols?